Skip to content

 So, what does this mean in the business world?

 Coaching in the workplace, also known as workplace coaching, employee coaching, and business coaching, is when one person, usually a manager, helps an employee grow and develop their skills.
-It forms a part of a company’s learning and development programme, usually tied into an individual employee training program.
+It’s a key part of a company’s learning and development programme, which aims to enhance performance, identify areas for improvement, and reinforce key skills.
+Typically this is tied into an individual employee training program.

-Although mentoring and coaching in the workplace often go hand in hand, there is a distinction between the two concepts.
-Coaching focuses on improving specific skills and performance issues.
+The distinction between the mentoring and coaching is that coaching focuses on improving specific skills and performance issues.
 This might be learning how to present data or developing SEO skills.
 In contrast, workplace mentorship is more targeted at cultivating professional skills and boosting an employee’s overall development.

 There are numerous benefits of implementing a coaching programme and instilling a coaching culture in your business, including the following: